Torkaman County: History

-Torkaman County separated from Mazandaran Province in 1997 during Golestan Province's formation.
+Torkaman County separated from Mazandaran province in 1997 during the establishment of Golestan province.

-In 2009, Gomishan District was separated from the county in the establishment of Gomishan County.
-Faraghi Rural District was created in the Central District, and villages were separated from Jafarbay-ye Jonubi Rural District in the formation of Si Joval District, which was divided into the new Qarah Su-ye Gharbi and Qarah Su-ye Sharqi Rural Districts.
-After the 2016 census, the village of Si Joval was elevated to the status of a city.
+In 2009, Faraghi Rural District was created in the Central District, and villages were separated from Jafarbay-ye Jonubi Rural District in the formation of Si Joval District, which was divided into the new Qarah Su-ye Gharbi and Qarah Su-ye Sharqi Rural Districts.
+At the same time, Gomishan District was separated from the county in the establishment of Gomishan County.
+The village of Si Joval was converted to a city in 2020.

 Demographics

 Population

 At the time of the 2006 census, the county's population was 122,218 in 25,295 households.
 The following census in 2011 counted 72,803 people in 17,772 households.
 The 2016 census measured the population of the county as 79,978 in 21,315 households.

 Administrative divisions

 Torkaman County's population history and administrative structure over three consecutive censuses are shown in the following table.